 TSG6 null (TSG6-/-) or heterozygous (TSG6+/-) mice and animal maintenance

-Mice (7 to 8 weeks old) were anesthetized with ketamine (80-100 mg/kg - Vedco INC, Catalog# 07-890-8598) and xylazine (5-10 mg/kg, Akorn INC, Catalog# 07-808-1947) by IP injection and allowed to go into full anesthetic state.
-A sterile surgical drill (Precision Tools, Model Craft PPV2237) was used to make a hole of approximately 1.5 mm in diameter in the skull over the right frontal cortex at the stereotaxic coordinates AP: 1.0mm, ML: 1.5mm, and DV: 1.5mm, according to Franklin and Paxinos (66).
-A 30-gauge needle (Exel, Catalog# 26437) was then used to make a puncture wound at a depth of 2 mm.
+Mice (7 to 8 weeks of age) were anesthetized with ketamine (80-100 mg/kg - Vedco INC, Catalog# 07-890-8598) and xylazine (5-10 mg/Kg, Akorn INC, Catalog# 07-808-1947) by IP injection and allowed to go into full anesthetic state.
+A sterile surgical drill (Precision Tools, Model Craft PPV2237) was used to make a hole of approximately 1.5 mm in diameter in the skull over the right cortex, and 2 mm parallel to the midline.
+A 30-gauge needle (Exel, Catalog #26437) was then used to puncture through the corpus collosum.
 After injury, the skin at the surgical site was closed with two sutures.
-The area was then cleaned with 70% ethanol, and mice were placed on a heating pad and monitored until they regained consciousness prior to being transferred to a clean cage.
+The area was then cleaned with 70% percent ethanol, and mice were placed on a heating pad and monitored until they regained consciousness prior to being transferred to a clean cage.
 All surgeries were carried out at the same time of day to minimize bias.
-Mice were monitored daily and did not show any decrease in weight ≥ 15% when compared to their pre-surgical weight.
-Mice were euthanized at 1, 3 and 5 days post injury to study the acute effects of brain injury, and at 10 and 14 days to study long-term/chronic effects.
-Five mice per experimental group were used for the real-time PCR analysis and at least seven mice per experimental group were used for immunofluorescence analysis.
+Mice were monitored daily and none showed any decrease in weight ≥ 15% when compared to their pre-surgical weight.
+Mice were euthanized at 1, 3 and 5 days post injury to study the acute effects of brain injury, and at 10 and 14 days to study long-term chronic effects.

 Perfusion fixation and brain tissue processing

-Brain samples were collected at 1, 3, 5, 10, and 14 days post injury for immunofluorescence analyses.
+Brain samples were collected at 1, 3, 5, 10, and 14 days post injury for immunohistochemistry analyses.
 Briefly, mice were initially injected with a lethal dose of combined anesthetics, ketamine and xylazine.
-Once mice were under deep anesthesia, abdominal excisions were performed to expose the heart, which was used to perfuse 2% formalin (Fisher Scientific, Catalog# SF100-4) throughout the whole body via a gravity-driven flow system for whole body fixation.
-Subsequently, the brain was isolated from the skull and further immerse fixed for 2 days in 2% paraformaldehyde (Electron Microscopy Sciences, Catalog# 15710).
-For cryosection processing, brains were immersed in 30% sucrose for 2 days, embedded in OCT embedding medium (Fisher Healthcare, Catalog# 4585) and frozen.
-Sections 10 μm thick were obtained, mounted on superfrost slides (VWR, Catalog# 48311-703) and stored at -20°C until use.
+Once mice were under deep anesthesia, abdominal excisions were performed to expose the heart, which was used to perfuse 2% formalin (Fisher Scientific, Catalog#SF100-4) throughout the whole body via a gravity-driven flow system for whole body fixation.
+Subsequently, the brain was isolated from the skull and further immerse fixed for 2 days in 2% paraformaldehyde (Electron Microscopy Sciences, Catalog#15710).
+For cryosection processing, brains were immersed in 30% sucrose for 2 days and embedded in OCT embedding medium (Fisher Healthcare, Catalog#4585), frozen, and 10 μm sections obtained.
+The sections were mounted on superfrost slides (VWR, Catalog#48311-703) and stored at -20°C until use.

-Upon use, the slides were heated at 65oC for 30 minutes and, subsequently, sections were washed with PBS to remove tissue freezing medium.
-Sections were then treated with 0.1% glycine (Fisher Chemical, Catalog# G46-500), blocked with 5% FBS (Seradigm, Catalog# 3100-500) and permeabilized with 0.1% saponin prepared in PBS.
-Sections were then incubated with the primary antibodies anti-Tenascin (Abcam, Ab108930), anti-GFAP (Abcam, Ab4647), anti-CD68 (Abcam, Ab31630) and anti-b III tubulin (Covance, PRB-435P-100).
+Upon use, the slides were heated at 65oC for 30 minutes, and subsequently, sections were washed with PBS to remove tissue freezing medium.
+Sections were then treated with 0.1% glycine (Fisher Chemical, Catalog#G46-500), blocked with 5% FBS (Seradigm, Catalog#3100-500) and permeabilized with 0.1% saponin prepared in PBS.
+Sections were then incubated with the primary antibodies anti-Tenascin (Abcam, Ab108930) and anti-GFAP (Abcam, Ab4647).
 Sections were washed and incubated with appropriate secondary donkey antibodies conjugated with Alexa Fluor® 488 (Life Technologies) or Alexa Fluor® 555 (Life Technologies) for one hour at 18oC.
 For HA staining, tissues were incubated with biotinylated HA binding protein (385911, Millipore) followed by NeutrAvidin®Alexa 555 (Life Technologies).
 The tissues were then washed and nuclei stained with 4’,6-diamidino-2-phenylindole (DAPI, Sigma-Aldrich).
 Sections were mounted in Prolong®Gold (Molecular Probes) and imaged using a ZEISS LSM 800 Confocal microscope with Airyscan.
+The images were analyzed using Zen Software (Zeiss).
+Multiple z-stack tiles were captured and frames were processed together (using the stitching mode followed by full orthogonal projection) into a single image.
 Secondary controls were done with a goat IgG isotype control (ab37388; Abcam) in place of the primary antibody and did not yield any significant staining (results not shown).
-For imaging, multiple z-stack tiles were captured of entire brain sections and frames were processed together into a single image (using the stitching mode followed by full orthogonal projection) using Zen Software (Zeiss).
-The number of GFAP+ and CD68+ cells in and around the injury site were counted by two independent investigators in a blinded manner and the relative Fluorescent intensity was measured using the Zen Software (Zeiss).
-At least 2 sections were scanned and analyzed from each animal for each set of antibodies and representative images shown in the figures.

 RNA extraction from brains and real-time PCR analysis